bennorth/dragon32-invaders-revenge/report.md

 Only afterwards discovered Cutter / Rizen, which do support 6809, and which might be worth exploring next time I do something like this.

+Used f9dasm, which allows a separate file of annotations and other directives.
+Combined with the disassembly.
+Then post-processed with a collection of ad-hoc Python scripts to break the disassembly into "chunks" for nicer rendering as HTML.
+A "chunk" is usually a subroutine or a piece of data.

+Highly iterative.
+Start tracing execution from the entry-point address.
+Pick out subroutines and blocks of data.
+Deducing the data structures and semantics of variables was the most important and helpful task.
+Did not always understand a particular variable correctly first time.
+Pick out bits of code which write to video memory.

 # Graphics

 Find sections of the binary corresponding to graphics by finding references to those addresses in bits of code which blt to screen memory.
 Decode with knowledge of D32 graphics hardware (6847 VDG chip) into PNGs.
 Turn green (background) into transparent.